sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 ### D
  - <strong>Data Binding</strong> - Syncronises data between UI components which are bound to the data source
+ - <strong>DDOS (Distributed Denial of Service)</strong> - is a method used to overload a network in an attempt to make it unusable typically achieved by flooding a server with requests, from multiple sources(IP Addresses)
  - <strong>Declarative Programming</strong> - seeks to make you coding more descriptive by using techniques to show what is done rather than how is done.
 This is opposed to Imperative Programming.
  - <strong>Denormalisation</strong> - Is the process of optimizing the read performance of a database by grouping data by the way it will be accessed, often meaning data is duplicated.
 This process is generally used for storing data in a NoSQL database.
  - <strong>Dependency Injection(DI)</strong> - is a software design pattern that deals with providing the dependencies that an object needs instead of having it construct them itself.
 AngularJS utilizes this pattern.
- - <strong>Distributed Denial of Service(DDOS)</strong> - is a method used to overload a network in an attempt to make it unusable.
  - <strong>Dirty Checking</strong> -
  - <strong>Document-oriented Database</strong> - A collection of independent documents.
 E.g CouchDB, MongoDB
  - <strong>DOM (Document Object Model)</strong> -